History of St. Thomas the Apostle Church

 Mass was celebrated at the Knights of Columbus Hall for four months.
-On January 23, 1966, the current gymnasium was completed and served as the first St. Thomas Church building.
-The parishioners looked forward to the day when they could worship in a permanent church.
+On January 23, 1966, a small church building was completed and served as the first St. Thomas Church building.
+As the community grew, it became clear they should move forward with plans for a larger, permanent church.
 Four and a half years later, October 1969, construction began on the new building.
-The first Mass in the present church was celebrated on September 6, 1970.
+The original building was converted to a gymnasium, and the first Mass in the present church was celebrated on September 6, 1970.

 1988 brought the 1st renovation.
 This included carpeting the nave of the church, adding classrooms, office space and a multi-purpose room with an updated kitchen.
 The renovation connected the gymnasium with the main building.

 In 2005, the parishioners saw a need for brightening the environment in the church.
 An extensive building project resulted in new pews arranged to encompass the altar, new sound system, lighting and tile flooring.
 The confessionals were converted to the side alcoves.
 The tabernacle was moved to the side altar and a Reconciliation Chapel was added.
 During the renovation, the St. Thomas parishioners once again resorted to the gymnasium for worship.
 Bishop Milone blessed the newly renovated church on March 5, 2006.